FRIDAY, JUNE 1 at 7:00 PM // BOXCAR STAGE

-Franklin County, VA
+Franklin County, Virginia

 Twain is the singer/songwriter project of Mt.
 Davidson, formerly a member of the Low Anthem and Spirit Family Reunion.
 For the past decade or so, Mt.
 Davidson has cultivated his songs and sounds, attempting to create a bridge, a meeting place, between the terrestrial and the mystic.
 He is a ponderous and delicate sort of creature, short and vaguely leonine, who has spent most of his young life abiding in the midlands of transcendence.

 Following its quiet self-release in 2014, his fifth LP, Life Labors in the Choir, has steadily gained devoted listeners throughout the globe and continues to blossom today.
 The album describes a marked evolution in an alluring yet strange and hesitant discography.
 Progressing from the bashfully childlike sounds of 2005’s Madeline, (now lost), through self-constructed garage multi-track tangles of Sleeping Tree (2007) and Almanack (2008), we hear the progress of a young man struggling to free himself from the shackles of depression and neurosis.
 In 2010’s Love is All Around, a distinct breakthrough can be felt in the form of a question that challenges the foundation of the doubt and fear running through the early music.
-This sudden evolution is in no small part owing to the addition of two musicians – Peter Pezzimenti (drums and vibes) and Ken Woodward (basses) – and a sound engineer – Adrian Olsen.
+This sudden evolution is in no small part owing to the addition of two musicians, Peter Pezzimenti (drums and vibes) and Ken Woodward (basses), and a sound engineer, Adrian Olsen.
 The music really began to breathe.

-This past fall, Twain released a new record of songs – Rare Feeling – on Keeled Scales Records (Austin, TX).
+This past fall, Twain released a new record of songs, Rare Feeling, on Keeled Scales Records (Austin, TX).
 The foundation of the record was captured in a tool shed by the great magi-bard, S. McMicken (Dr. Dog), using ancient and secret methods of time distortion.
-The resultant reels were then brought to Richmond VA, where master engineer and sound-seeker Adrian Olsen guided the songs into completion.
+The resultant reels were then brought to Richmond, VA, where master engineer and sound-seeker, Adrian Olsen, guided the songs into completion.
 As with the previous LP, the band has labored to present a purely AAA analog disc, and is eager for you to experience the special magnetic warmth that results from the process.